A George Carlin Political Lesson In Celebration Of His 80th Birthday

 Legendary comedian George Carlin was born in New York on May 12, 1937, which would have made him 80 years old today had he not died in June of 2008, shortly before Barack Obama was elected President of the United States.
 Long before that election, however, Carlin had soured on the political process and gave up on the idea of voting.
 According to the Nation, the last vote George Carlin says he ever cast was for George McGovern to beat Richard Nixon in 1972.
-After Nixon, whom Carlin described as a member of human sub-species, defeated McGovern overwhelmingly, Carlin’s views on politics would take a cynical turn that followed him his entire life.
+After Nixon, who Carlin described as a member of human sub-species, defeated McGovern overwhelmingly, Carlin’s views on politics would take a cynical turn that followed him his entire life.
 Luckily for us, his views made their way into his comedy routines and we can learn a lot from his wisdom.

 In his 1996 stand-up special Back In Town, George Carlin expressed a brutal truth when he explained why he generally doesn’t complain about politicians.